inkognitro/react-app-tutorial/README.md

 9. Wire the User registration form
    - use the `useApiV1RequestHandler` hook
    - make two buttons `registerAndSucceed` and `registerAndFail`
+   - add the toaster middleware
-   - extend the `useApiV1RequestHandler` hook with `showToastMessages: boolean` and its middleware
+   - extend the `useApiV1RequestHandler` hook with `showToastMessages: boolean`
 10. Summing up
+    - What could we do better
-    - What to do next: Optimize with [NextJs](https://nextjs.org)?
+    - What could we do next
-    - Some differences to current architecture in naming (Provided Vs. Provider)